You are here

 The latest publications are shown by default.
 Refine your search using the filters below.
 Press CTRL + click to select more than one option in a group.

-The full report can be downloaded here.
+The report can be accessed for free here.

 This report draws on a 3-year evaluation of induction and mentoring in New Zealand early childhood education settings and schools, carried out for the Education Council (previously NZ Teachers Council).
 The research included surveys of provisionally certificated teachers and their mentors, as well as case studies.
 The study sought to establish the impact of shifting from advice and guidance to educative mentoring.